nystudio107/craft-routemap/docs/docs/index.md

 ]
 ```

-Both of the above controller API endpoints support an optional `criteria` parameter that lets you pass in an array of `ElementQuery` attribute key/value pairs to be used to refine the Entries selected.
+Both of the above controller API endpoints support an optional `criteria` parameter that lets you pass in an array of `ElementQuery` attribute key-value pairs to be used to refine the Entries selected.

-For instance, if you wanted just the most recent 5 Entries from the `blog` section, you'd use the controller API endpoint `/actions/route-map/routes/get-section-urls?section=blog&criteria[limit]=5`:
+For instance, if you wanted just the most recent 5 Entries from the `blog` section, you’d use the controller API endpoint `/actions/route-map/routes/get-section-urls?section=blog&criteria[limit]=5`:

 ```json
 [